-The best dice games of all time
+The best dice games in 2023 are:

-A centuries-old dice game with mysterious origins, Liar’s Dice, commonly known as Perudo or Dudo (Spanish for “I doubt”) is a fantastic bluffing game that can be learned in less than a minute.
+A centuries-old dice game with mysterious origins, Liar’s Dice, commonly known as Perudo or Dudo (Spanish for ‘I doubt’) is a fantastic bluffing game that can be learned in less than a minute.
 Plus, it was invented either by the Incan Empire or on pirate ships, depending on who you believe, so that’s pretty cool.

 Here’s how it works.
 Everyone rolls their own dice but keeps them hidden.
 After that, the bidding begins.
 You bid based on how many dice showing a certain number you feel there are among all the dice at the table, going off your own dice and what you reckon everyone else has rolled.
 Any player can increase the bet by increasing the number of dice (from four 4s to five 4s) or by raising the value (eg from four 4s to four 5s).

 There are different variants, but that’s pretty much it.
 It’s a simple ruleset, but you’ll find there are plenty of opportunities for sneaky bluffing and strategy within.
 You’ll also discover that the only thing better than rolling dice is rolling dice in secret.

 Some of the best tabletop games – especially dice games – find greatness through extreme simplicity, and Boggle is definitely one of them.
 It’s a little box with 16 six-sided dice, a mini egg timer, and that’s it.
 So what’s the big deal, you ask?
 Well now.

 Eagle-eyed readers will notice that these particular d6s have letters, not numbers, on each face.
 To play Boggle, you’ll take your plastic box, shake it hard, and let those 16 dice settle into the 16 matching slots in the bottom of the box.
 Open the box, flip the timer, and then find (and write down) as many words as you can using the letters showing on the dice.